 Eriskay is also closely linked to the romantic and ultimately tragic tale of Bonnie Prince Charlie.
 On 23 July 1745, the Stuart prince came ashore at Coilleag a Phrionnsa beach, on the west coast of the island, as the first step in his bid for the throne of England and Scotland.
 One wonders how he felt when he came ashore in this remote place, where he stood on Scottish soil for the first time in his life.
 Even today his presence lingers, for the story goes that he let fall a few seeds, which eventually took root and flowered, accounting for the blooms of pink sea convolvulus that flourish on the slopes above the beach.

 Another romantic link to the island is provided by the enduring song, Eriskay Love Lilt, first written down and published by Marjorie Kennedy Fraser after she visited the island in 1905 to record traditional Hebridean songs and folklore.

 The laird agreed, thinking that Eriskay was too poor to support livestock.
 The crofters surprised the laird, eking out a difficult living by planting 'lazy beds', peat fertilised with seaweed to create soil for growing potatoes and grain.
-These ingenuous raised beds enabled the small population to survive, until a boom in the herring fishery in the late 19th century led to an increase in population.
+These ingenious raised beds enabled the small population to survive until a boom in the herring fishery in the late 19th century led to an increase in population.

 In 2001 Eriskay was joined to South Uist by a new causeway, finally ending the isolation of this remote and beautiful island.
 Eriskay is only 2.5 miles long and 1.5 miles wide, making it ideally suited to exploring on foot.
 One nice walk runs from the end of the road east of Haun to the ruins of a deserted village at Roisinis.